Route details, maps, pubs, features, local history and folklore for a wide variety of walks focusing primarily on Norfolk and Suffolk

 Cley ChurchView in OS Map | View in Google Map

-In the middle ages the village of Cley was a wealthy port made rich from the trade with sea going vessels exporting their cargo of wools and fish.
-As such the village afforded a large and magnificent church which overlooked the harbour quay at the time and dominates the scenery across the Glaven valley.
+In the middle ages the village of Cley was a wealthy port made rich from trade with sea going vessels exporting their cargo of wools and fish.
+As such the village afforded a large and magnificent church dedicated to St Margaret which overlooked the harbour quay at the time and dominates the scenery across the Glaven valley.

 This flint walled edifice was constructed in the 14th and 15h centuries and consists of a large nave with an offset tower and transepts to the north and south, the north one being nothing more than a ruin whilst the southern one is roofless.
 The first rector of the church was Hubert de Stanham who was instituted in 1319 during a period when the church was still under construction.
 Unfortunately during this period the bubonic plague struck the area resulting in the loss of the master mason William Ramsey and his son.
 This resulted in the building work being halted for half a century until both trade and population had recovered from this pestilence.